celt29/reading-notes/Read04.md

-Wireframe
+Wireframe/Wireframing

-Basically is both an outline of what my app, site or program is and also a process in which I develope those things step by step.
-Probably starting with just a pen and paper, although I can use software, either or works.
+Basically a Wireframe is a barebones outline of the most important parts of my app, site or program.
+Wireframing is the process from the begining where I use pen and paper to create a sketch all the way to where I have a working prototype.